Somewhere (song)

 "Somewhere", sometimes referred to as "Somewhere (There's a Place for Us)" or simply "There's a Place for Us", is a song from the 1957 Broadway musical West Side Story that was made into films in 1961 and 2021.
 The music is composed by Leonard Bernstein with lyrics by Stephen Sondheim.

+In a 1998 interview for a documentary on Bernstein, Sondheim expressed dissatisfaction with his lyrics for the song, going so far as to call them "embarrassing".
+He stated that he did not like the fact that in the opening line, the stressed note falls on the word "a" - in his view, the least significant word.

 In West Side Story

 Stage musical

 In the stage musical, the song appears in the second act of the show during the Somewhere Ballet.
 It is performed by an off-stage soprano singer and is later reprised by the entire company.
 In the original Broadway production, "Somewhere" was sung by Reri Grist who played the role of Consuelo.

 At the end of the show, when Tony is shot, Maria sings the first few lines of the song as he dies in her arms.

 In late 1957, this recording was released on the album West Side Story (Original Broadway Cast).